 The classification of cannabis is another contested issue.
-It was a class B drug until 2004, when politicians followed up on the overwhelming push of reason to deescalate the persecution of cannabis users.
+It was a class B drug until 2004, when politicians followed up on a petition to deescalate the persecution of cannabis users.
 Cannabis, therefore, became a class C drug with no drama whatsoever-except from prohibitionists.
-For no good reason, therefore, they upgraded the drug back to class B in 2008.131 To justify this decision, the British prime minister, Gordon Brown, explained that cannabis was more dangerous than before, that it was a gateway drug, and that putting it back in class B was necessary or else youth would get the wrong message.
+For no good reason, therefore, the drug was upgraded to class B in 2008.131 To justify this decision, the British prime minister, Gordon Brown, explained that decade, the likelihood of a newspaper reporting a death from paracetamol was 1 per 250 deaths, for diazepam it was 1 in 50, whereas for amphetamine it was 1 in 3 and for ecstasy every associated death was reported."
+David Nutt, Equasy-an overlooked addiction with implications for the current debate on drug harms, Journal of Psychopharmacology 23(1) (2009) 5